jpverkamp/blog/content/reviews/books/Kate DiCamillo/Tales from Deckawoo Drive/3 - Where Are You Going, Baby Lincoln.md

 ---
 I've started reading chapter books to my children at night.
 They get to chose (from what we have) and this is where we begin.
 I don't think I could have chosen a better first book.

-{{< goodreads book="Where Are You Going, Baby Lincoln?" >}} tells the story of Baby Lincoln striking out on her own, taking a Necessary Journey by train to... well, it doesn't really matter in the end, does it?
+[[Where Are You Going, Baby Lincoln?]]() tells the story of Baby Lincoln striking out on her own, taking a Necessary Journey by train to... well, it doesn't really matter in the end, does it?
 (Fluxom.
 They're going to Fluxom.)

 <!--more-->